PaulH94/Learning-Tree/README.md

 # Learning-Tree
-Trying to figure out how learning tree works.
+Trying to figure out how learning tree base on entropy works.